|

 Roses must be in water within 1 hour.

-Water tubes when placed on the stem will provide adequate water for 5-6 hours in
+Water tubes when placed on the stem will provide adequate water for 5-6 hours in a cool spot

 Keep roses cool before...and after...arranging.
 Do not refrigerate.